 In the digital age, privacy is a concern, and you may be wondering whether running a background check is an anonymous activity.
 Today’s article will explain in what circumstances you can run an anonymous background check, how to do it, and recommend the best sites to use for the job.

 People want to run background checks for all sorts of different reasons.
-Some want to know a little more about someone in their local area, some want to trace a lost family member, some want to see if an applicant is suitable for a job.
+Some want to know a little more about someone in their local area, and some want to trace a lost family member.

 But there can be times when it would embarrassing for the person to know that you have looked into their records.
 That’s when you need an anonymous background check.
 And yes, it is possible to run a background check anonymously, but they are only available in certain circumstances.